Updated Jan 3rd, 2022.

 Boot into your Linux installation (in this case, I installed Xubuntu) and go to the znx repository at GitHub to download the latest AppImage (master) from the Releases page to your Home directory.
 Let’s assume that you’ve downloaded the file to your Downloads directory.

-Now, proceed to rename the file to znx; this is so that we don’t get confused with a long file name.
+Now, proceed to rename the file to znx so we don’t get confused with a long file name.

 Then, give the file executable permissions.

-Now, open a terminal window and navigate to the Downloads directory, and extract the AppImage file.
+Now, open a terminal window, navigate to the Downloads directory, and extract the AppImage file.

 cd Downloads && ./znx --appimage-extract